earthly/earthly/docs/basics/part-7-using-remote-runners.md

 There are two types of remote runners:

-* Earthly Satellites (free up to 6,000 minutes - managed by Earthly)
+* Earthly Satellites (managed by Earthly; free up to 6,000 minutes/month; get started now by visiting the [sign up](https://cloud.earthly.dev/login) page)
 * Remote Buildkit (free, self-hosted)

 ### Using Earthly Satellites